gojiplus/generator/README.md

 ### RepoSum: AutoCreate and Update GitHub Website With Summary of All the Public Repositories

 Keeping your GitHub website updated can be a pain.
-We provide a script that runs using GitHub Actions on a regular cadence to:

-1. Iterate over all the repositories in the 'organization' to get the URL and metadata
+The [./gen_repo_summaries.py](script) iterates over all the repositories in the 'organization' to get the URL and metadata, uses OpenAI to come up with a whippy 2 sentence summary based on the readme of the repository, and generates a CSV.
+This CSV can be used to power the website.
-2. Uses ChatGPT to summarize each repository
-3. Updates a CSV

-This CSV is behind what is published online.
+The script can be configured to be run using GitHub Actions.
+The repository shows how under [.github/workflows](.github/workflows).
+You will have to set your Github and OpenAI tokens.

+#### Future

+* Look at commits or the changelog to summarize changes since the last update.
-Users can control what is published via a YAML that takes in arguments such as:
+* Users can control what is published via a YAML that takes in arguments such as:
 1. List only public repositories
 2. List only repositories with a minimum number of stars

-#### Future

-Look at commits or the changelog to summarize changes since the last update.